 Specification identifier

-Shared Specification identifier (ibt-024) and is mapped to the UBL syntax element cbc:CustomizationID.
+The PINT model contains a shared Specification identifier (ibt-024) that is mapped to the UBL syntax element cbc:CustomizationID.

 This term identifies the exact specification that applies to each invoice document complies with and plays a key role in facilitating interoperability of the international invoice model.

-The identifier must follow the following structure where for each specification the underlying specification is identified as well as it relation to that specification.
+The identifier must follow the following structure where for each specification the underlying specification is identified as well as its relation to that specification.

 pint#compliant#specialization1#compliant#specialization2